We assist state employees who have been injured on the job and ensure excellent customer service throughout the process

 The registered nurse will then document the call and enter the incident report into the CareMC reporting system.
 If there is no injury, no other action must be taken by you and your supervisor.
 If you have been injured, the nurse may direct you to the nearest State-approved medical provider for treatment.
 In this case, your supervisor is responsible for completing the claim process with CorVel.

 You must choose a provider who is authorized in the State workers' compensation network.
 This will be the only physician authorized to treat you for your compensable injury.
 The State will not pay any medical expenses you incur from a physician other than your treating physician or a network physician you are referred to by your treating physician.

-Follow-up doctor and/or specialist appointments must be arranged by CorVel and NOT by the injured employee or the employee’s supervisor. * Note: This does not apply in situations requiring immediate emergency room treatment for serious or life-threatening injuries.
+CorVel is a third party administrator that works with the Division of Claims and Risk Management.
+Follow-up doctor and/or specialist appointments must be arranged by CorVel and NOT by the injured employee or the employee’s supervisor.
+NOTE - This does not apply in situations requiring immediate emergency room treatment for serious or life-threatening injuries.